 Like all old buildings, repair needs are ongoing and can be extensive.
 Knowing that we were about to complete the New Chapel which would allow time to do necessary work on the Historic Chapel, the Vestry voted to create the Historic Chapel Preservation Fund in 2005 by taking a portion of a bequest to be the initial deposit.
 Soon after that, a family that had early association with Hickory Neck sent a contribution for preservation citing the special place that our church held in the lives of their family over several generations.
 From these beginnings, the fund has grown by generous contributions from current parishioners.

 In the fall of 2007, we were finally able to start a major renovation/restoration project that has enhanced both the exterior and interior of the building.
 This work, with normal maintenance, should carry the structure well for a number of years.
 However, work on old buildings is never really finished as the roof was also recently replaced.
 Bequests/Gifts made to the Historic Chapel Preservation Fund are held until maintenance is required.
 Both the principal as well as any future earnings from the contribution may be used for the preservation of the Historic Chapel.

-Make your checks payable to the "Historic Chapel Preservation Fund."
+Make your checks payable to Hickory Neck Episcopal Church with "Historic Chapel Preservation Fund" on the Memo line.
 This fund is managed by our Parish Treasurer.